 The committee’s role and responsibilities are governed by a formal charter as approved by the Board.
 The charter is subject to an annual review by the Board.

 The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s sustainable development performance and for making recommendations to management and/or the Board in this regard.
-During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental (SHE) Management Policy.
-There were minor amendments to the committee’s charter during the year under review to align with the recommended practices of King IV.
+During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental Management Policy.

 Monitoring of sustainable development practices